Donald C. Cook Nuclear Plant: Surrounding population

-Visitors center
+Former visitors‘ center

-The plant has a visitors center that was open to the public six days a week on a drop in basis.
-Since the attacks of September 11, however, the plant is open only to school groups by reservation.
-The visitors center features a 26 ft animated model demonstrating how the plant operates.
+The plant had a visitors‘ center that was open to the public six days a week on a drop in basis.
+Since the attacks of September 11, however, the plant opened only for school groups by reservation.
+The visitors‘ center featured a 26 ft animated model demonstrating how the plant operates.
+The visitors’ center closed permanently in 2020.

 Ownership

 The plant is operated by the Indiana Michigan Power Company and owned by American Electric Power.